Thursday, November 26, 2020

 “Don’t like him?”
 Cyial asked.

 “No. He saved Nayleen and I when we were in trouble despite being in that condition.
-He didn’t have to.
+He didn’t have to when you think about it.
 I’m more worried he doesn’t like me.”

-“I think he likes you.”
-Cyial reassured him, his hand moving to rub his back slowly in that reassuring gesture.
+“He'll warm up to you.
+Just give him some time.”
+Cyial reassured him, his hand moving to rub Sairek's back slowly in that reassuring gesture he always did.
 “I think he’s just been scolding you because he does care.
 Someone who didn’t care wouldn’t do that.
-Try to look at it from his perspective.
-A lot more pressure did just get put on him now.”
-He tried to explained, though frowned himself.
+Try to look at it from his perspective; a lot more pressure did just get put on him now.”
+Cyial tried to explained, though frowned himself.
 "I think you had gotten the point already though and what he was saying did start scaring me..."

 “Yeah…” Sairek sighed.
 “Deep down I knew how stupid doing this was, but the curiosity got the better of me.”